SebastianWild/blog/collections/Motorcycle/_posts/2022-04-14-chain-sprocket-swap.md

 {% include resize_gallery id="gallery_removing_rear_wheel" resize="300x400>" %}

 Once the wheel is removed you'll have a bunch of bolts and other things lying around.
-A good trick to keep everything organized the way it was is to re-attach the spindle, adjustors, and nuts without the rear wheel.
+A good trick to keep everything organized the way it was is to re-attach the spindle, adjusters, and nuts without the rear wheel.

 {% include resize_gallery id="gallery_spindle_without_wheel" resize="500x400>" img_class="align-center" %}